Tompparella/basic_shell/README.md

 /*
 Copyright: Tommi Kunnari 6.4.2021
   ***************************************
-This is a simple command line interface (CLI, aka shell) program.
+This is my take on a simple shell program.
 It was made as a part of a final project assignment submission for a bachelors' course on OS- and systems programming.
 It contains the following built-in shell commands: